 When we received the 3900X for testing, we pitted it against its true rival: The 9900K.
 Unsurprisingly, the new AMD CPU proved dominant once again.

 In Geekbench and Cinebench, the 3900X decimated the 9900K in multithreaded performance, though its reduced clock speed meant it fell just shy of the Intel competition in single-threaded tasks.
-In the real world Handbrake 4K transcoding test, the 3900X proved almost 25% faster than the 9900K — a sizeable advantage delivered by the extra cores/threads of the AMD chip.
+In the real world Handbrake 4K transcoding test, the 3900X proved almost 25% faster than the 9900K — a sizable advantage delivered by the extra cores/threads of the AMD chip.

 Efficiency isn’t as important on desktop chips as it is with laptops, as there’s no battery life to consider.
 But heat is an important factor, and the more power a CPU requires, the more heat it outputs.
 That’s where the somewhat marketing-driven TDP figure comes from.